dmbarbour/glas/docs/GlasApps.md

 When publishing an RPC object, we could also publish some code for each method to support fully or partially local evaluation and reduce network traffic.
 Conversely, when calling a remote method, the caller could include some code representing the next few steps in the continuation, which would support pipelining of multiple remote calls.

 When an RPC method refers to a cacheable computation, we can potentially mirror that cache to support low-latency access between nodes.
-This allows RPC registry to fully serve the role as a publish-subscribe system.
+This allows RPC registry to serve a role as a [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) system, but where published objects aren't limited to plain old data.

 Large values might be delivered via proxy [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) instead of communicated directly, leveraging content-addressed references.
 This can reduce network burdens in context of persistent data structures, large videos, or libraries of code.